"If you want to make an impact among your colleagues, look especially at the journals that they're reading and publishing in."

 Copyright - How to stay on the right side of copyright law, including protecting your own copyright when you publish and ensuring that you use others' work fairly.

 Are you thinking about writing or publishing your research?
-Depending on your needs contact your Subject Librarian or our colleagues at the Research & Innovation Office to discover the guidance, support, and training opportunities we can offer.
+Depending on your needs contact your Subject Librarian or our colleagues at Research, Innovation & Enterprise to discover the guidance, support, and training opportunities we can offer.